RateCity.com.au

 When a bank or similar financial institution lends you money, they’re taking a risk that you may not pay them back.
 The higher a lender feels this risk is, the more the lender may charge in interest and fees on the loan.

-To help reduce the lender’s risk (and the cost of your own loan repayments too), you can offer the lender security or collateral for the loan.
-This is a valuable asset that the lender can legally repossess and sell if you default on your repayments, to help them recover their money.
+To reduce this risk—and potentially lower the cost of your loan—you can offer the lender security or collateral, such as using your house as collateral for the loan.
+This collateral is a valuable asset that the lender can legally repossess and sell if you default on your repayments, helping them recover their money.

-Most home loans are secured by the value of the property being purchased.
+Most home loans are secured by the value of the property being purchased, but it’s also possible to use an existing property as collateral.
+This could mean using your house as collateral for a loan when purchasing another property.
 Many car loans are also secured by the value of the car you’re buying.
 For some credit products such as personal loans, it’s possible to use a separate asset as collateral in order to help reduce your interest charges.
 This could be a cash in a term deposit, assets such as shares, valuables such as jewellery or fine art, or the value of a car or the equity in a property.

 What is equity?